 How do I get health insurance?

-In the United States, you can:
+In the United States, you can get health insurance through:

-- get covered through government (public health) insurance programs, or
+- government (public health) insurance programs

 Government health insurance programs